Services

 For the generally more important functional dimension of O-rings, the cord thickness, there is a further essential influencing factor, namely the mould offset.
 Figure 1 illustrates through a simple top view on an O-ring (upper mould half = red; lower mould half = turquoise) how due to the offset of upper and lower half variances of cord thickness can occur on an O-ring.
 While this offset is normally smaller than 0,05 mm on new injection moulds, it can increase significantly due to abrasion and may add up to 0,08 to 0,15 mm according to DIN 3771 part 4.

-The three influencing factors outlined above have led to the measurement tolerances according to DIN 3771/part 1 (figure 2) and most O-ring manufacturers supply according to these tolerances.
-It is difficult to find suppliers of O-rings who narrow these tolerances considerably (and maintain them).
-Especially for small O-rings this would make sense because the allowed tolerances are too generous in the eyes of the user.
-This is illustrated by a comparison of two standard sizes: The O-ring with the measurements (inner diameter x cord thickness) 2,0 +/-0,13 × 1,80 +/- 0,08 has significantly more unfavourable tolerances than the O-ring 20,0 +/-0,22 × 3,55 +/-0,1.
-While the tolerances of the small O-ring amount to +/-6,5 % regarding the inner diameter and +/-4,4 % regarding the cord thickness, the tolerances of the larger O-ring with +/-1,1 % regarding the inner diameter and +/-2,8 % regarding the cord thickness are considerably more favourable.
-The proportion becomes even less favourable if a smaller cord thickness is used, for example 1 mm, because manufacturer tolerances do not decrease substantially.
+The three influencing factors described above ultimately led to the dimensional tolerances specified in DIN 3771/Part 1 (Figure 2), which most O-ring manufacturers also use for their products.
+It is difficult to find suppliers of O-rings that significantly restrict these tolerances (and also adhere to them).
+This would be particularly useful for small O-rings, as these are considered to have too generous tolerances from the user’s point of view.
+A comparison of two standard sizes illustrates this.
+The O-ring with dimensions (inner diameter x cord thickness) 2.0+/-0.13 × 1.80 +/- 0.08 has significantly less favourable tolerances compared to the O-ring 20+/-0.22 × 3.55+/-0.1.
+While these are +/-6.5% of the inner diameter and +/-4.4% of the cord thickness for the small O-ring, they are significantly more favourable for the larger O-ring at +/-1.1% of the inner diameter and +/-2.8% of the cord thickness.
+This ratio becomes even less favourable when using smaller cord thicknesses, for example 1 mm, as the manufacturer’s tolerances do not decrease significantly.

 The Influence of Variances in Cord Thickness and Inner Diameter Tolerances on the Functional Behaviour of O-ring Seals